The Natural Filler — Platelet-Rich Plasma

 - Improve the marionette lines (the ones from the corners of the mouth to the chin)

-Immediately after treatment with platelet-rich plasma (PRP) or Selphyl® platelet rich fibrin matrix (PRFM), the treated area is slightly red; this typically fades in a few hours.
+Immediately after treatment, expect the treated area to look slightly red, though this typically fades in a few hours.
 There is usually very little bruising, which is generally limited to a few “points” and can easily be covered with make-up.
-There is some mild swelling, which in most patients fades in a few days.
+There will be some mild swelling, which in most patients fades in a few days.
 Beyond this, there is usually some “settling” of effect over the first 1-2 weeks, after which the improvements noted are long lasting.
-Selphyl® PRFM can provide a natural-looking improvement using your body’s own capacity for repair and regeneration.

 Click here for transcript.